voxxdevv/lc-iss/README.md

 # LumaCraft™ Input Sanitization Security Roadmap

-LumaCraft™ Input Sanitization Security Roadmap is a comprehensive framework focused on implementing robust input validation and sanitization measures to prevent injection attacks and malicious content processing.
+LumaCraft™'s Input Sanitization Security Roadmap is a comprehensive framework focused on implementing robust input validation and sanitization measures to prevent injection attacks and malicious content processing.
 With this security architecture, websites can maintain data integrity while ensuring optimal user experience.
 LumaMind™ serves as the primary implementation of this framework. ℹ️

 ---